jacek-poreda-sonarsource/test-gh-action/README.md

 ### Secrets

-- `SONAR_TOKEN` – **Required** this is the token used to authenticate access to SonarQube.
+- `SONAR_TOKEN` – **Required** – this token is used to authenticate access to SonarQube.
 You can read more about security tokens [here](https://docs.sonarqube.org/latest/user-guide/user-token/).
-You should set the `SONAR_TOKEN` environment variable in the "Secrets" settings page of your repository.
+You need to set the `SONAR_TOKEN` environment variable in the "Secrets" settings page of your repository.

-## Example of pull request analysis
+## Pull request analysis example

 <img src="./images/SonarQube-analysis-in-Checks.png">